Hiring An Attorney Versus Hiring a Public Adjuster For An Insurance Claim

 Some people hire an attorney when dealing with a problematic insurance claim.
-Others choose to hire a loss adjuster, also often referred to as a claims adjuster or public adjuster.
+Others choose to hire a loss adjuster, also referred to as a private claims adjuster or public adjuster.
 Which option is right for you?
 What are the advantages and disadvantages of hiring a public loss adjuster or an attorney?

 How A Public Adjuster Helps